SalomePlatform/yacs/doc/principes.rst

 When this type of node is an internal node in a loop, the execution context is reinitialised for each iteration of the loop.

-This type of node is executed in the YACS process.
-It can not be executed in remote processes.
+This type of node is executed mainly in the YACS process but it can be executed in remote processes (but only in YACS containers :ref:`containers`).

 To create this type of node: